Move-in day is Tuesday, August 20

 More things to know once you get here.

 Transportation to campus—Need help getting from the Lincoln or Omaha airports to Union College?
 No problem!
 We provide free airport pick up for new students and their parents.
 Please email email@example.com with your itinerary and cell phone number at least 1 week before your flight departs.
 The earlier you can email your itinerary, the better.

-ACT test (Optional)—Union will offer an ACT test time on Tuesday, August 20, from 9:00 a.m. to noon.
+ACT test (Optional)—Union will offer an ACT test time on Tuesday, August 20, from 9:00 a.m. to 1:00 p.m.
 You can use this time to try to raise your score on any combinations of sections.
-To learn more or register, contact email@example.com
+This is a residual test which means your score is only good at Union College.
+To learn more or register, click here.

 Best cell phone service—While you can use any cell phone carrier, Verizon, Sprint and US Cellular provide the best reception on campus.
 T-Mobile traditionally doesn’t have great service, but they are installing an antenna on campus.

 1) Register for your classes.
 Potential employers want to know if your free times match with when they need workers.

 2) Check our job board.
 Apply via email to the contact listed in the posting.

 3) Follow up with the people you applied to.
 Make sure they know you are interested in the job.